Part of the Introduction to Pottery Making

 What is Slip Trailing?

-Check the videos below to see some amazing slip trailing skills.
+Check the videos below to see some amazing slip trailing ideas.

 Slip Trailing Videos